Recorded music market 2020 Pandemic-era growth

-- Recorded music revenues grew to billion in 2020 despite a pandemic slowdown.
-Revenues were up and billion compared to growth of billion and in 2019
+- Recorded music grew to billion in 2020 a pandemic slowdown.
+Revenues were and billion compared to growth billion and in 2019

-- In 2020, global revenues were down year-on-year (YoY) but by were up suggesting a strong 2021 if that momentum is maintained
+- In 2020, revenues were down year-on-year (YoY) by were up suggesting a 2021 if that momentum is

-- Streaming was again the key source of growth, up to reach billion, representing of all label revenues, although the majors as a group grew slightly slower than the market
+- Streaming was the key source of growth, to reach billion, representing of label revenues, although the majors a group grew slightly slower the market

-- For the second successive year, the major labels saw streaming revenue increase by less than the prior year, up billion in 2020 compared to billion in 2019
+- For the successive year, the major labels streaming revenue increase by less the prior year, up billion 2020 compared to billion in

-- Sony Music had the fastest major label streaming growth, up while artists direct increased streaming revenue by was the only revenue source to grow in 2020 with other revenue (predominately performance and sync) down by in 2020, hit hard by the pandemic
+- Streaming was only revenue source to grow 2020 with other revenue (predominately and sync) down by in hit hard by the pandemic

 Companies and brands mentioned in this report: ADA, AWAL, Sony Music, The Orchard, Universal Music Group, Virgin Music Label & Artists Services, Warner Music Group